datarefinery/API-PMH/Discussion.md

 ## Paging, Sequencing, Next/Previous etc
 The most important part of any harvesting API is its ability to allow harvesting in 'bites' (or in blocks or pages..).
 OAI-PMH implements this through the 'List' verbs in conjunction with 'resumptionToken' (and this usually requires the establishment of a server side session, which it would be better to avoid for efficiency reasons).

 The most commonly observed pattern in 'modern' APIs is to use 'URI links' to the next page, and sometimes to previous page, and even total pages.
 These can be implemented in http responses in the http headers and/or in the JSON return packet.
-Obviously the implementation is responsible generation these automatically (taking into account 'size=' parameter for the 'number of records in a page').
+Obviously the implementation is responsible generation of these automatically (taking into account 'size=' parameter for the 'number of records in a page' etc).

 Based on my inclination that language in the URI is important to help the API 'self describe', some thought on the terminology used in query strings is probably appropriate ('standard' candidates are, offset=, page=).